Sulu Archipelago: 1405–1844: Sulu Sultanate and Spanish East Indies

-Hostilities resumed in the 18th century, triggered by the 1718 decision by governor Gen Juan Antonio dela Torre Bustamante to reconstruct the fort Real Fuerza de San José in Bagumbayan, Zamboanga.
-The fort was completed in 1719, renamed Real Fuerza del Pilar de Zaragosa (Fort Pilar is its popular name today), and inaugurated on 16 April.
-Three years later in 1722, the Spaniards launched another expedition against Jolo led by Andrés García; this expedition failed.
-In 1731, General Ignacio Iriberri lead a force of 1000 to Jolo and captured it after a lengthy siege, but the Spaniards again left after a few days.
-In 1755, a force of 1,900 Spanish soldiers led by the captains Simeón Valdez and Pedro Gastambide was sent to Jolo in revenge for the raids by Sultan Muiz ud-Din, but the Spaniards were defeated.
+Hostilities resumed in the 18th century, triggered by the 1718 decision by Governor General Juan Antonio de la Torre Bustamante to reconstruct the Fort Real Fuerza de San José in Bagumbayan, Zamboanga.
+The fort was completed in 1719, renamed Real Fuerza del Pilar de Zaragosa, and inaugurated on 16 April; it is now known as Fort Pilar.
+Three years later, in 1722, the Spaniards launched another expedition against Jolo, led by Andrés García; it failed.
+In 1731, General Ignacio Iriberri led a force of 1000 to Jolo and captured it after a lengthy siege, but the Spaniards again left after a few days.
+In 1755, a force of 1,900 Spanish soldiers, led by captains Simeón Valdez and Pedro Gastambide, was sent to Jolo in retaliation for raids by Sultan Muiz ud-Din, but the Spaniards were defeated.
 In 1775, after a Moro raid on Zamboanga, Captain Vargas led a punitive expedition against Jolo, but his force was repulsed.

 The Sulu areas in 1764 with the arrival of France.

 In the second half of the 18th century, Great Britain became a new player in the archipelago After occupying Manila from 1762 to 1764, during the Seven Years' War between Spain, Great Britain and other European powers, the British Army withdrew to the south and established trading alliances between the Sulu Sultanate and the British East India Company.
 During that time, Sulu Sultanate surrendered Basilan to Spain in 1762.
 Spanish attacks on Jolo were now directed at weakening British trading interests in the south.
 In 1784, Aguilar conducted a series of unsuccessful assaults against Jolo and in 1796, Spanish admiral José Alava was sent from Madrid with a powerful naval fleet to stop the slave-raiding attacks from the Sulu Sea.
 The British presence was signalled when in 1798, the British Royal Navy, which had established a base in Sulu, bombarded Fort Pilar in Zamboanga.
 In 1803, Lord Richard Wellesley, the Governor-General of India, ordered Robert J. Farquhar to transfer trading and military operations to Balambangan island near Borneo; the resulting outpost lasted only until 1806.
 By 1895, the Great Britain had withdrawn its army and navy from the Sulu Sea.

 In 1815, the galleon trade across the Pacific Ocean between the Philippines and Mexico ended, since Mexico had declared its independence in 1810, and an extended war of independence was in progress.
 Most of the other Spanish-ruled areas of the Americas had also rebelled against their colonial masters.
 In 1821, the Philippine Islands were administered directly from Madrid, rather than via the Viceroy of Mexico, since Mexico and its southern neighbours had won their independence from Spain.
 The Spanish Empire sought to end the "Moro threat".
 In 1824, the Marina Sutil, a light and manoeuvrable naval force under Capitan Alonso Morgado was sent to confront the slave raiders in the Sulu Sea.